Welcome to the KIT-Faculty of Mechanical Engineering!

-Every year we welcome a large number of international students who participate in the teaching activities of our faculty within the framework of an exchange programme.
+Every year we welcome a large number of international students to Karlsruhe to study within the framework of an exchange programme.
 They are completely free to design their curriculum and choose their courses from the exceptionally broad and interdisciplinary range of courses on offer.
-A large number of the courses are taught in English.
+A high number of the courses are taught in English.

-- the extensive range of courses in mechanical engineering, materials science and materials engineering and mechatronics
+- as well as the extensive range of courses in mechanical engineering, materials science and materials engineering, and mechatronics.

 It is also worth taking a look at the university rankings.

-An overview of all courses offered at the KIT Faculty of Mechanical Engineering can be found in our module manuals:
+An overview of all courses offered at the KIT-Faculty of Mechanical Engineering can be found in our module handbooks.
+Bachelor and Master courses for exchange students: Module Handbook for Exchange Students (without degree).

 - Fluid Mechanics I (summer semester) and Fluid Mechanics II (winter semester)